"The society we live in is blessed with an abundance of creativity & entrepreneurial spirit."

 Limited Liability Partnership Firm: Limited Liability Partnership(LLP) as the name indicates, is a partnership firm with an additional feature of partner liability is limited.
 For income tax purposes LLPs and partnership firms are treated at par.
 The Ministry of Corporate Affairs is the registration authority for LLPs.
 For more details on LLP registration, click here. https://adca.in/llp-registration-bangalore.php

-Private Limited Company: Private Limited Company is the most preferred structure for businesses that plan to grow big, get investments by way of equity, wish to offer sharing of ownership with employees by way of ESOP, wish to get FDI, etc. The major advantage of Private Limited structure is the segregation of management from ownership.
+Private Limited Company: Private Limited Company is the most preferred structure for businesses that plan to grow big, get investments by way of equity, wish to offer sharing of ownership with employees by way of ESOP, wish to get FDI, etc. The major advantage of the Private Limited structure is the segregation of management from ownership.
 Directors form the management of the company, and Shareholders are the owners of the company.

 The online registration process of a startup in India